alitarraf/lebdata/people.md

     twitter:
   - name: Said Abou Kharroub
     img: /img/people/said-abou-kharroub.jpg
-    desc: Said is an Information Management professional with extensive professional experience in Data Science, Monitoring & Evaluation, Information Management, Visualization, and Coordination.
-His experience is accumulated through aggregated years of work in the United Nations, USAID, and Private Sector across the MENA Region.
+    desc: Said is an Information Management professional with extensive professional experience in Data Science, Monitoring & Evaluation,and Visualization with the United Nations, USAID, and Private Sector across the MENA Region.
     website:
     url:
     github: